What to Eat to Naturally Fight Fatigue

 9. NutsJust like seeds, nuts are perfect for morning or evening when you feel like you’re running on empty and can’t keep your eyes open or keep yawning at the office.

-A handful of almonds, walnuts, or cashews should be enough.
+A handful of almonds, walnuts, or cashews should be enough to fight fatigue.

 Need additional energy?
 Try mixing a little fruit (such as an apple) with oats and orange juice.
 It’s a nutritious and 100% energizing breakfast.